Tag: reflection

 This mother took “the scraps” that Jesus tossed her, and gave a beautiful response.

 Think about small children.
 When they eat, they are not the tidiest of eaters.
 Food ends up on the floor.
 Sometimes by accident, sometimes by being tossed.
-Small children often do not fully grasp the concept of food and its worth, just as the Jews were missing the beauty of God’s word incarnate.
+Small children often do not fully grasp the concept of food and its worth, just as the Jews were missing the beauty of God’s incarnate.

 • 1) While many Christians identify with the Gentiles and outsiders, it isn’t always the case.
 Are you able to see where you might be more like an insider rather than an outsider?